 By the way, Your Parentology’s Mission Statement is “To help parents to empower themselves.”

 I first learned about Mission Statement more than ten years ago from a book titled “The Seven Habits of Highly Effective Person” by Stephen R. Covey.
 I was excited about the idea of having Mission Statement, and wrote my own.
 However, in hindsight, I created an unrealistic, lengthy, and too ambitious statement, which I even don’t remember because it was not useful.
 I had totally forgotten about Mission Statement until my life with my young children was getting so hectic to the point that I needed a powerful solution.

-Finding the purpose and meaning of my life as apparent was one of the first parental challenges for me.
+Finding the purpose and meaning of my life as a parent was one of my first parental challenges.
 After pursuing high education and intensive professional career as an economist for many years, I had my first child and left my job behind.
-Without prior experiences with young children and without family support, my parenting experiences started with trial and error, and I had to learn about early childhood and build necessary skills from scratch.
+Without prior experiences with young children and without family support, my parenting experiences started with trial and error, and I had to learn about early child development and build necessary skills from scratch.
 I was totally worn out by taking care of my incredibly demanding newborn, but had to keep on doing that.
 Although the time with my baby was precious, I could hardly find the meaning and purpose of my own life other than being a parent.
 I felt I was isolated from the rest of the world.
 Everybody looked enjoying their lives and advancing their career.